 Breathing is at the base for the first step of the Surya Namaskar yoga practice. if you get the rhythm correct in the beginning you will keep up that rhythm during the entire set of this the king of yoga poses.

 To achieve better results push the pelvis forward a little bit.
 This will make the arch a little deeper and also help in the breathing for this step.

-For best results make sure that the left foot is in between the palms on the floor
+For best results of Sun Salutation, make sure that the left foot is in between the palms pressed on the floor.

-In many schools of yoga, this step is also completed by keeping the body in a straight line legs stretched out as far back as possible like a straight plank
+In many schools of yoga, this step is also completed by keeping the body in straight line legs stretched out as far back as possible like a straight plank.

 To get this step right as you inhale, push the chest forward and as you exhale, push the navel down to the floor.
 Always remember to tuck the toes under.